-I love using leftover roast chicken or a shop-bought rotisserie chicken for this because let’s face it, very few of us have the time or patience to wait for a whole chicken to cook.
+I love using leftover roast chicken or a shop-bought rotisserie chicken because let’s face it, very few of us have the time or patience to wait for a whole chicken to cook.
 Having said that, if you do, go right ahead because the depth of flavour you get from a whole chicken is obviously superior.
 However, we’re doing things the speedy way and if you have good chicken stock, you’re half way there.

 To add to the goodness of this recipe, I decided to use low carb, gluten free Cauliflower noodles.
 (Which happens to make this a Keto chicken noodle soup recipe, for those of you so inclined).
 If you don’t have access to fresh low carb noodles, feel free to use Shirataki noodles instead.
 Otherwise, normal egg noodles/pasta work perfectly in this.
 To speed things along, I like using fresh noodles/pasta but you can definitely use dried.
 I would just cook them first or increase the volume of chicken stock used as the noodles will need it to cook thoroughly.

 Because we’re taking a few shortcuts, there’s a chance we’ll lose out on that glorious, rich flavour a whole chicken provides.
-To counteract that, I used a seriously rich chicken stock (homemade is great but liquid concentrate is also perfect).
+To counteract that, I used a seriously rich chicken stock.
+Homemade is great but liquid concentrate is also perfect.
 I also allowed the vegetables to saute for quite a while to allow them to caramelize and provide lots of fond (the sticky caramelized bits at the bottom of the pot).

 Mixed herbs and a generous squeeze of lemon for brightness results in a wonderfully aromatic and warming bowl of soup.
 And make sure to keep out some because this chicken noodle soup is even better the next day.

-How do you make homemade chicken noodle soup?
+How do you make chicken noodle soup?

 What spices are good in chicken noodle soup?